kdk745/car-challenge/README.md

 To view a specific car object, simply navigate to http://localhost:8848/api/cars/{id} - id of the car you would like to see

+I did include all CRUD actions in this application if you would like to test them.
+There are Mocha tests written for these actions as well.

 ## Run locally without docker
 Prerequisites: must have a running instance of postgreSQL with a database named 'cars' owned by the user postgres with password 'password'.
 This is basically a default postgres setup when installed, all that must be done is creating a 'cars' database.